-Established in 2002, Global Fruit markets the finest Canadian Cherries grown in the Okanagan and Creston Valleys of British Columbia to Asia, UK, Europe and to the United States.
-We only market export quality fruit.
-We work directly with some of the finest growers in Canada to provide the freshest solution for your Cherry needs.
+Established in 2002, Global Fruit markets export quality Canadian cherries, grown in the Okanagan and Creston Valleys of British Columbia, to Asia, the UK, Europe and the United States.
+We work directly with small orchards for superior quality and freshness.